 Can Yoga Help Crepey Skin?
 5 Yoga Poses To Reduce Crepey Neck & Old Lady Arms.

-Wellness practices like yoga have been used for years to rejuvenate and restore harmony in the body.
+People have used yoga for years to refresh and bring balance to the body.
 But can yoga help crepey skin?
-As it turns out, some yoga poses can make your skin feel smoother and a lot less like crepe paper, especially for women wanting glowy skin over 50.
+Some yoga poses can make your skin feel smoother and a lot less like crepe paper.
+Especially for women wanting glowy skin over 50.

 If you feel unhappy about how your skin looks as you grow older, you are not alone.
-Most women, especially those in their senior years, are unhappy about the vivid signs of aging on their skin- you know, the wrinkles, facial folds, heavy jowls, and the much dreaded crepey skin on the neck and arms.
+Most women, especially those in their senior years.
+They are unhappy about the vivid signs of aging.
+Things like wrinkles, facial folds, heavy jowls, and the much dreaded crepey skin on the neck and arms.

-Fortunately, it is possible to reduce the appearance of all these skin problems, especially crepey skin, by setting a time every day to practice yoga.
-Besides yoga, there are other daily routines you can add to your lifestyle to enjoy youthful glowy skin even in old age.
+It is possible to reduce the appearance of all these skin problems, which brings relief.
+Especially crepey skin by setting time every day to practice yoga.
+Besides yoga, there are other daily routines you can add to your lifestyle.
+That will help you enjoy youthful, glowy skin even in old age.

 Which yoga poses can reduce the appearance of crepey skin?
 The best types of yoga poses are those that target the areas prone to crepey skin.

-Crepey skin affects the inner arms (upperside, hence the nickname old lady arms), below the eyes, and around the neck.
-So when considering yoga poses, choose the ones that target the muscles in these areas.
+Crepey skin affects the inner arms (upper side, hence the nickname “old lady arms”).
+It can also affect the skin underneath the eyes and around the neck.
+So, when considering yoga poses, choose ones that target the muscles in these areas.

 But why yoga for crepey skin?

 Yoga helps with crepey skin by increasing blood flow to the face and arms.
-The skin gets oxygen and nutrients which nourish the skin cells helping you maintain that youthful glow.
-Also, yoga itself is a form of exercise that helps strengthen the skin as you put your muscle to work with the various yoga movements.
+The skin gets oxygen and nutrients which nourish the skin cells.
+This helps you maintain that youthful glow.
+Also, yoga is a form of exercise that helps strengthen the skin.
+Because you put your muscles to work with various movements.

-Yoga uses deep breaths and various body movements to restore harmony and balance in the body and most certainly on your skin.
-As you practice the various body movements, you;
+Yoga uses deep breaths and various body movements to restore harmony and balance.
+This helps the body and your skin.
+As you practice the movements, you:

 • Improve flexibility